New Zealand firms: reaching for the frontier

 The Commission will identify policies that could deliver a sustained lift in productivity outcomes.
 Read our brief from the Minister of Finance here.

-Following the issues paper, a report with the Commission’s draft findings and recommendations will be released in November 2020.
+A report with the Commission’s draft findings and recommendations will be released in November 2020.
 Submissions on the draft report will then be invited.
-A final report will be presented to Government in March 2021 and made published on this website.
+A final report will be presented to Government in March 2021 and published on this website.